MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Get-AzureRmRoleAssignment.md

 ```

 ### -ResourceGroupName
-The resource group name.
+Specifies the name of the resource group.
 Lists role assignments that are effective at the specified resource group.
-When used in conjunction with ResourceName, ResourceType, and ParentResource parameters, the command lists assignments effective at resources within the resource group.
+When used in conjunction with the *ResourceName*, *ResourceType*, and *ParentResource* parameters, the command lists assignments effective at resources within the resource group.

 ```yaml
 Type: String